-Contingent faculty (as defined in Section II of the Faculty Handbook) are essential to Pacific Lutheran University's ability to function and thrive.
-They teach students across the academic sector, develop programs and curricula, generate and participate in new initiatives, mentor and support students, organize and participate in university events, and take part in certain areas of faculty governance.
-They also broaden the University's pool of scholarly expertise beyond the borders of current tenure-track lines.
-Directly and indirectly, contingent faculty staff a considerable amount of our interdisciplinary program needs.
-In short, contingent faculty substantially contribute to the University's ability to operate and thrive.
-Their roles are neither ancillary nor isolated: they fulfil structural needs of the University.
+Preamble: Contingent faculty (as defined in Section II of the Faculty Handbook) are essential to Pacific Lutheran University's ability to function and thrive.
+They teach students across the academic sector, and they help maintain our curriculum and faculty governance system by filling vacancies created by sabbaticals and course releases.
+They broaden the University's pool of scholarly expertise beyond the borders of current tenure-track lines, and enable periods of curricular growth and change.
+Directly and indirectly, contingent faculty staff a substantial amount of our interdisciplinary program needs.
+In short, contingent faculty allow the University to maintain stability and respond effectively in the face of change and opportunity.
+Their roles are neither ancillary nor isolated: they are, in fact, essential and systemic.